Disease/Disorder

 Patient & family education

 Clinicians should educate patients and their families about postsurgical outcomes and the role of rehabilitation in helping to improve neurological function.
 After spinal cord tumor resection, most patients function independently.
-However, functional impairments are not uncommon, especially in those presenting with advanced tumor progression.18 Most often children may have lower limb weakness and abnormal tone.
-Involving rehabilitation team to address equipment and orthotic needs, therapy needs and possible medication for managing hypertonia and/or pain would be essential to maximize function and quality of life.
-Engaging school by educating them on the new diagnosis, discussing potential establishment of 504 plan or an IEP plan would be essential to facilitate return to school.
+However, functional impairments are not uncommon, especially in those presenting with advanced tumor progression.11 Most often children may have lower limb weakness and abnormal tone.
+Involving a rehabilitation team to address equipment and orthotic needs, therapy needs and possible medication for managing hypertonia and/or pain is essential to maximize function and quality of life.
+Engaging school by educating them on the new diagnosis, discussing potential establishment of 504 plan or an IEP plan is essential to facilitate return to school.1

 Emerging/unique interventions